 Programs across the United States are providing holistic health care to urban Indians, including private, non-profit corporations receiving partial funding from the Indian Health Service as well as social- and faith-based organizations.
-UIHI defines the service areas of these programs as Urban Indian Health service areas and are illustrated below in Map 1.
+UIHI defines the service areas of these programs as Urban Indian Health service areas.